linghuaj/binary-tree-deserializer/README.md

 This lib provides a set of functions that you can easily serialize, and later deserialize a binary tree using different rules(levelize, preorder, inorder).

 A use case would be: say you are building a ui with d3 for tree visualization.
-1) you would like to store a flat file of the tree without storing all the pointers for parent-child relations.
+- you would like to store a flat file of the tree without storing all the pointers for parent-child relations.
-2) you might need to store the tree on the server side, then send it to ui.
+- you might need to store the tree on the server side, then send it to ui.
 UI will deserialze the tree, and you can do stuff like visualization with the deserialized tree.
-3)user manipulated the ui and changed the tree structure. and you want to save it back to server side as flat file or whatever.
+- user manipulated the ui and changed the tree structure. and you want to save it back to server side as flat file or whatever.